Skip to main content

 Legacy keys:

-• channels.slack.streamMode (replace | status_final | append) is auto-migrated to channels.slack.streaming.
+• channels.slack.streamMode (replace | status_final | append) is a legacy runtime alias for channels.slack.streaming.mode.

 Typing reaction fallback